There’s really no end to the stuff a communist ought to know, but if I wanted to start someone from the beginning, it would go something like this:

 * While you’re at it, read some inspiring shit by some people who have fought against the system, like Malcolm X’s or Assata Shakur’s autobiographies.
 I really loved Stone Butch Blues, too, and I think it’s really important because we live in an era where transgender liberation struggle is becoming more consolidated, and Leslie Feinberg was a communist and a beautiful and moving writer, and she captures so much of other aspects and reasons why people struggle against capitalism and all oppressions.
 I also recommend Fanshen, which covers the Chinese revolution like a film documentary–it is very well written and inspiring and gives us on-the-ground insight into a period of history that we are taught nothing but racist-ass propaganda about.
 On the subject of documentaries, watch all or part of “How Yukong Moved the Mountains,” an inspiring and amazing video documentary of many aspects of life in China during the Cultural Revolution (The generator factory episode is especially recommended.)

 * Read Quotations from Chairman Mao Zedong.
 Reread it periodically after that.
 Also read the General Political Line of the Communist Party of Peru.
+Also very highly recommended at this point is The Mass Line and the American Revolutionary Movement.

 You can (and should) use the Facebook group’s official search function to find out things you want to know more about.
 And to search the subreddits, don’t use the official reddit search, it is not very good–instead, use google by clicking here for the communism 101 subreddit or here for the communism subreddit, and then enter your search terms after the text that’s already in the search bar in those links.
 In case that sounds confusing, here’s an example of what you would plug into google (and then click “search”) if you wanted to know more about everyday life in socialist countries: